 The 2017 Brain & Mental Health Art Show will be held on Thursday, April 6th, 2017 in the Horticulture building at Lansdowne in Ottawa - it was our biggest and most successful art show to date!

-Brain Awareness week presentations at Ottawa area schools took place the week of March 7-11 and reached over 2500 students!
+Brain Awareness week presentations at Ottawa area schools will be taking place the week of March 6-10, 2017 - sign up now!

 SfN Ottawa has partnered with Brain Buddies Outreach!
 Click here for more information.